Immigrating to Hungary for permanent residency: pros and cons

 Students should apply at a Hungarian embassy or consulate with the necessary documents, including:

-- a Hungarian language certificate, demonstrating the language proficiency required for their studies;
+- Hungarian language certificate demonstrating the language proficiency required for their studies;

 - proof of accommodation in Hungary;